SuperOfficeDocs/superoffice-docs/docs/en/sale/saint/howto/sql/get-contact-by-saint-value.md

 ---
-title: Get contact by vale
+title: Get contact by value
-uid: api_get_contact_by_saint_value
+uid: saint-sql-get-contact-by-value
 description: How to search for a contact with a given saint value with raw SQL.
 author: Bergfrid Skaara Dias
-so.date: 11.05.2021
+so.date: 06.09.2023
-keywords: sale, SAINT, API, countervalue so.topic: howto
+keywords: sale, SAINT, API, SQL, countervalue so.topic: howto
 # so.envir:
 # so.client: